 Our officers are appointed by and serve at the discretion of the board of directors.
 At each annual general meeting, one-third of our directors then existing, or if their number is not a multiple of three, then the number nearest to and not exceeding one-third, will be subject to re-election.
 The directors to retire by rotation shall be those who are longest in office since their election, or by lot should they be of the same seniority.
-Ms. Julia Xu was re-elected and Mr. Sam (Kaiheng) Feng, Mr. Ke Chen, Ms. Crystal (Xinhan) Li, and Mr. Wade (Wenjun) Li were appointed as directors at 2019 annual general meeting.
-On the assumption that no other director wishes to retire from office at the annual general meetings, Mr. Wee Seng Tan and Mr. Martin Bloom will be subject to re-election at 2020 annual general meeting.
-Among Ms. Julia Xu, Mr. Sam (Kaiheng) Feng, Mr. Ke Chen, Ms. Crystal (Xinhan) Li and Mr. Sam (Kaiheng) Feng, Mr. Ke Chen, Ms. Crystal (Wenjun) Li, two directors decided by lot will be subject to re-election each year respectively at 2021 annual general meeting and 2022 annual general meeting.
+Mr. Wee Seng Tan and Mr. Martin Bloom were re-elected as directors at 2020 annual general meeting.
+On the assumption that no other director wishes to retire from office at the annual general meetings, Ms. Julia Xu, Mr. Sam (Kaiheng) Feng, Mr. Ke Chen, Ms. Crystal (Xinhan) Li and Mr. Wade (Wenjun) Li, two directors decided by lot will be subject to re-election each year respectively at 2021 annual general meeting and 2022 annual general meeting.
 We have not entered into any service contracts with the directors providing them with severance benefits upon termination of their terms with us.